LennartKeller/trf_training_tut/text/Poutyne.md

 ### Model

-The `Model` class is intended to handle the training of any neural network Technically, it wraps a neural network alongside an optimizer, loss function, and validation metrics.
+The `Model` class wraps a neural network alongside an optimizer, loss function, and validation metrics.
-To train the model, it exposes different variants of the `fit`-method, each of which can process the training data in another format.
+It exposes `.fit`-, `.evaluate`-, and `.predict`-methods for training, evaluation, and inference.
-The standard `.fit`-methods expects the data as a list of batches, while the `fit_dataset` method can directly work on PyTorch `Datasets`.
+Each of these methods exits in different variations that consume the data either as a list of batches, PyTorch `Dataset`, or as a generator yielding batches.
-The `fit_generator` can operate on generators that yield the data batch by batch as a third option.
-In addition to that, the `fit`-methods also receive other hyperparameters to control the training.

-The `evaluate`-method computes the loss and all other metrics on unseen data without doing backpropagation.
-If only the predictions of the network are needed, the `predict`-method can be used.
-Similar to the variations of the `fit`-methods, these methods are offered in different versions too.
+Additional hyperparameters, like the batch size, or the number of epochs to train, can be passed the methods directly.

 ### Experiment

 The `Experiment` class is an extended version of the `Model` class that comes with helpful additions for conducting deep learning experiments.
 Like the `Model` class, an `Experiment` is equipped with the neural network, optimizer, loss function, and metrics into a single object and has methods to start the training, evaluation, or prediction.
-In contrast to the `Model` class, which is solely designed to train a model, the `Experiment` class provides additional features to organize and track the training
+In contrast to the `Model` class, which only intends to do basic training, the `Experiment` class provides additional features to organize and track the progress.
 For example, it supports logging the progress to various formats, like a CSV table or Tensorboard.
-Monitoring allows the `Experiment` class to save checkpoints of the model that perform best with respect to one of the validation metrics.
+Monitoring allows the `Experiment` class to save checkpoints of the model that perform best concerning one of the validation metrics.
-Also, it saves all the intermediate results and tracked values to the disk.
+Also, it saves all the intermediate results and tracked values to the disk by default.

-For the two primary task types, classification and regression, the experiment automatically configures all metrics and the loss function if these tasks are specified in the `task` parameter when initializing the `Experiment`.
+For the two primary task types, classification and regression, the `Experiment` class can automatically configure all metrics and the loss function.

 ### Data

 Poutyne is data agnostic meaning, that it does not provide any tooling to load, process, and store the training data.
 The only requirements are that the data comes in one of the supported formats and that each batch consists of two objects: one that holds the training data and one that contains the label.
-To compare the model’s output with the labels, it has to be in the same format.

 ## Additional Features

-#### Metrics
+### Metrics

 Poutyne has a custom API for implementing metrics.
 It distinguishes between two types of metrics, batch metric and epoch metrics.